rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 UG programs.
 However, they have yet to reach a stage where they can offer good PhD programs.
 In other words, they have yet to reach a generational change regarding the PhD program.

-About 4.14 corers enroll in institutions across India.
+About 43.3 million students enroll in institutions across India.
 Many leave their academic program in the mid-way due to various reasons, funding being the most important among these.
 In the past 50 years since the country's independence from the British, the governments have not thought much about education.
 Perhaps the politics of keeping mass away from education is a democratic decision, as is giving universal adult franchise.
 Around 60 universities of institutions of higher education were added during the period [1947-1970](https://static.pib.gov.in/WriteReadData/specificdocs/documents/2022/jul/doc202272975101.pdf).